edinsof/bbox-receiver/README.md

 # belabox-receiver

 A reverse engineered and enhanced Dockerfile for datagutt/belabox-receiver.
-Has support for multiple stream swith per-stream authentication.
+Has support for multiple streams with per-stream authentication.

 Work in progress.
 A few streamers i know are personally using this image for their Twitch streams but I can't guarantee anything.